Arisamin/MyVaronis_BigResultHandler/docs/INTERVIEW_QUESTIONS.md

 23. **How does this design handle backpressure?** - Throughput and load management challenges
 24. **What about data consistency across KV Store, Azure Storage, and Queue states?** - Distributed consistency concerns
 25. **Is the Transaction ID approach sufficient for distributed tracing?** - Observability and debugging adequacy
+26. **How is the Notification Queue organized - per-transaction or shared?** - Queue topology and notification delivery strategy
+27. **Does the design need to account for single vs. multiple clients/consumers?** - Client multiplicity impact on architecture

 ---